4d/4d-for-ios/docs/Create-ContactApp.md

 > **OBJECTIVES**
 >
->Create your first app with 4D for iOS
+>Create your first app with 4D for iOS and 4D for Android

 >**PREREQUISITES**
 >
 >Click [here](prerequisites.html) to see what you'll need to get started!

-This tutorial will let you dive right into 4D for iOS development.
+This tutorial will let you dive right into 4D for iOS and 4D for Android development.
 It will allow you to quickly and easily create your first application.

 *Scenario: You're a commercial business manager and you want to consult your contact information on the go.*

-We're going to create an iPhone directory app to search for contact names from a list and then view the details of each contact.
+We're going to create an mobile directory app for Android and/or for iOS to search for contact names from a list and then view the details of each contact.
 We'll call it "Contact".

 ## STEP 1.
 Getting started
 Download our Starter Project, which contains a database file and project icon, but no mobile project yet.